-We all feel blue sometimes but how do you know if it'll pass or you're actually in a deep depression?
-Dee Marques explains the four key things that distinguish between feeling low and a more serious mental health issue.
-Plus, she suggests some key ideas to banish the blues.
+We all feel blue sometimes, but how do you know if the stormclouds will pass or you're actually clinically depressed?
+Dee Marques explains four key factors that distinguish between feeling blue and a serious mental health issue.
+Plus, top tips on how to beat the blues.

 Even under normal circumstances the New Year can bring contradictory feelings: it’s meant to be a time for new beginnings and positivity, but not everyone feels in good spirits.
 In reality, it’s rather the opposite, since January is actually known as a prime time for feeling blue and is the most depressing month of the year.

-In a previous article I wrote about how the January blues is a real thing.
+The January blues is a real thing.
 Low morale can be a result of limited exposure to natural light, having fewer opportunities to spend time outdoors and recharge our batteries by being in contact with nature, financial pressure after heavy holiday spending, and the shock of having to go back to “normal life”.
-With all that in mind – and the continued restrictions and threat from COVID-19 – it’s hardly surprising that many of us have been feeling blue right now.
+With all that in mind, it’s hardly surprising that many of us may be feeling blue right now.

-This feeling is not new, and there are references to it that go back hundred of years.
-In fact, it seems that the expression “feeling blue” comes from an old sailing tradition.
+The actual term 'feeling blue' is not new, and there are references to it that go back hundred of years.
+In fact, it seems that the expression comes from an old sailing tradition.
 In the past, blue flags would be flown if a ship lost the captain or another crew member.
 This was to signal feelings of loss and sadness, similar to the main symptoms of the blues: demotivation, lack of energy, and being tearful or more sensitive than usual.

 feeling-blue.jpg